 A graduate of the University of Michigan, Kate brought her expertise to TechSmith in 2008.
 She spent her first four years as a Business Development Manager and then the Sales Manager for the Global Enterprise Sales Team.
 Her experience in Sales helped her discover what TechSmith customers want in a world-class website and shopping experience.

-Tod Cunningham, Director of Development
+Tod Cunningham, Director of Mobile Development

 When Tod first joined TechSmith in 2008, he helped bring Camtasia Relay to market by guiding the development efforts of the team.
 Currently, he manages the engineering team, helping them deliver high quality products on time that meet customer demand and market needs.